 Using an email marketing campaign to fuel your social media marketing efforts is even easier.
 You can actually use a content-focused email blast as your basis, and expand upon it to link your email marketing campaign to your social campaign.
 For example, at the end of each content excerpt in your email, provide buttons for users to quickly and easily share that excerpt on one of their social media profiles.
 The more people share your content, the more web authority you’ll build, and the more visibility your company will have.
 Eventually, that extra social media attention will result in higher page rankings and more organic web traffic.

 No matter what type of body email you use, it’s a good idea to include links to your company’s own social media profiles.
 It’s an easy way to get a few extra people to like or follow you.
 You can also add in a free offer for email subscribers who like your Facebook page or follow your Twitter account.
-Set up a custom landing page to track who takes this effort, and send those users a discount or free promotion.
+Set up a custom, optimized landing page to track who takes this effort, and send those users a discount or free promotion.

 Conversely, you can take advantage of your social media followers as potential new email subscribers.
 You can offer “email exclusive” deals, content, or other incentives as a way to motivate your current followers to sign up.
 Remember, the goal here isn’t necessarily to get them to sign up for your email campaign (in whatever form it takes).
 The primary goal is to get their information.
 Every person who signs up is a potential lead, and you can segment your lists to identify which users signed up over social media, so you can market to them differently in the future.